 Questions to ask Managed Service Providers

-- This document has been developed to provide simple yet practical questions to ask managed service providers regarding the cyber resilience of services they provide to your organisation.
+This document provides simple yet practical questions to ask managed service providers regarding the cyber security of their systems and the services they provide.

-Are you implementing best practice cyber security guidance?
+Are you implementing better practice cyber security guidance?

-- The Essential Eight from the Strategies to Mitigate Cyber Security Incidents is designed to provide prioritised and practical advice to manage a range of cyber threats to systems and the information that they process, store or communicate.
+The Essential Eight from the Strategies to Mitigate Cyber Security Incidents provides prioritised and practical advice to manage a range of cyber threats to systems and the information that they process, store or communicate.

-Are you regularly assessing our cyber security posture?
+Are you regularly assessing your systems and services?

 Are you prepared for, and able to respond to, cyber security incidents?

-- Experiencing a cyber security incident is not a question of if but when.
-The effective preparation for, and management of, a cyber security incident can greatly decrease its impact.
+Experiencing a cyber security incident is not a question of if but when.
+The effective preparation for, and response to, a cyber security incident can greatly decrease its impact.